StatistikStadtZuerich/sszvis/docs/style-guide/axes.md

 }
 ```

-## Contours (Outline)
+## Contours

 Contours are used to make labels stand out, especially when they are positioned above chart components.
-This y-axis has labels which display the "outline" contour, which is generally the preferred method of making the labels stand out.
-However, rendering is not necessarily consistent across browsers.
+Contours should not be used on area charts.

 ```project
 {